Tornado outbreak sequence of December 1–6, 1953: December 6 event

-Fort Polk–Northwestern Alexandria–Dry Prong–Tullos, Louisiana
+Fort Polk–Alexandria–Dry Prong–Tullos, Louisiana

-This deadly, long-tracked, violent F4 tornado—which was likely a tornado family—embedded within a much larger area of damaging straight-line winds, heavy rain, and asharp temperature gradient moved over an erratic path, devastating areas in and near Fort Polk, Alexandria, Georgetown Kisatchie National Forest during the early-morning hours of December 3.
-It first touched down in Fort Polk and moved northeastward towards Alexandria, causing mostly heavy tree damage.
-It then moved off the Fort and moved through Lacamp and clipping the northwest side of Leander, causing tremendous damage with four homes in Leander incurring F4-level damage.
-Many other homes, barns, and other buildings were damaged or destroyed as well.
-Throughout Vernon Parish, the tornado killed seven (all in Leander), injured 20, and caused $2.5 million in damage.
+This large, violent, deadly and long-track tornado was embedded within a much larger area of damaging straight-line winds, heavy rain, and a sharp temperature gradient.
+It followed an erratic path, devastating areas in and around Fort Polk, Alexandria, Georgetown, and Kisatchie National Forest during the early-morning hours of December 3.
+It first touched down in Fort Polk and caused heavy tree damage as it moved northeastward towards Alexandria.
+Then, the tornado moved through Lacamp and clipped the northwest side of Leander where, at peak intensity, it severely damaged four houses.
+Many other houses, barns, and miscelleanous buildings were damaged or destroyed as well.
+Seven of the nine fatalities occurred in Leander where the tornado caused $2.5 million in damages.